 Two examples of early lancets.
-In the top lancet the operator pulled back on “A” and after positioning the lancet released the lever “B” to make the capillary puncture.
+In the top lancet, the operator pulled back on “A” and, after positioning the lancet, released the lever “B” to make the capillary puncture.
 The bottom lancet accomplished a capillary puncture by the operator making a swift jab.
 As you will quickly discern, a capillary puncture using these devices was not a pleasant experience.
-The portion that made the capillary puncture was somewhat adjustable in both these lancets.
-Even at their shortest the length was still excessive.
+The portion that made the capillary puncture was somewhat adjustable in both of these lancets.
+Even at their shortest, the length was still excessive.
 This was of particular concern when doing heel sticks on babies.
-The excessive length would cause the lancet to hit the baby’s heel bone causing a heel spur to possibly form (see below).
-Fortunately, the way we now do heel sticks and the required length of lancets has eliminated this possibility.
+The excessive length would cause the lancet to hit the baby’s heel bone, causing a heel spur to possibly form (see below).
+Fortunately, the way we now do heel sticks and the required length of lancets have eliminated this possibility.

 A heel spur is a calcium deposit causing a bony protrusion on the underside of the heel bone.
 They are frequently associated with Plantar Fasciitis, a painful inflammation of the fibrous band of connective tissue that runs along the bottom of the foot.